 How Les Azuriales is run

 Les Azuriales Opera is administered almost entirely by volunteers (as opposed to the musical organisation, which is entirely professional).
 Sarah Holford, the Opera's President, (see photo) is assisted by Clotilde Hocquard and a London based assistant both of whom provide part-time administration.
 Mark Holford is the Director of Development, whose principal role is fund raising for Les Azuriales' activities.

 Set out below are the various people and organisations that make up Les Azuriales.

 Since its foundation, Les Azuriales' Music Director has been Bryan Evans MBE.
 He is probably the world's finest exponent of piano accompanied opera, having been involved in this art form for over 25 years.
 He is also the Music Director of Diva Opera, our opera partner.

 Bryan is a member of the panel that selects those who we audition for our scholarships and bursaries.
 The other permanent members are Sarah Holford, our founder and Sarah-Jane Davis, soprano now with Scottish Opera as a Head of Casting with special responsibility for their Young Artists Programme.

 The role of the Comité is to support the Festival in its artistic aims and provide guidance on its funding.

 The members of the Comité are:

-Richard Salter QC (leading commercial barrister and major opera benefactor)
+Richard Salter KC (leading commercial barrister and major opera benefactor)

 Sir Vernon Ellis (President of English National Opera, President of Classical Opera, Chairman of the National Opera Studio and major opera benefactor)